You might think that I’d recommend a thorough proofreading and editing process for every blog.

 Ask these proofreading and editing questions about your blog

 I’m a loyal follower of the Socratic method, so we’re going to explore the colossal question, “Does your blog need editing and proofreading?” by asking more questions. 😉

-Answer the three questions below for insights that will let you reach your content goals faster.
+Answer the three questions below to uncover how you can reach your content goals faster.

 1. Why do you publish content?

 If you’ve never written down an answer to this question, your response will provide a lot more direction for your content than just how to proceed with editing and proofreading.

 Your reason for publishing is almost a prerequisite before you set the content marketing strategy for your blog.
 It helps guide the topics you write about, as well as your publishing schedule.

 For instance, if you’re a writer and you want to create a portfolio so that clients become interested in hiring you, your content should be examples of your refined and sophisticated work.